-Our Mission: To enrich the common good through actor based story telling which is both transcendent and relevant.
+To enrich the common good through actor based story telling which is both transcendent and relevant.”

 Since 1989, the professional artists of the Commonweal have brought to life soulful stories told with honesty and creativity.
 Located in the heart of southeast Minnesota’s bluff country, Lanesboro (pop.
 750) is home to the company’s theatre in its historic downtown.

-In July 2007, the $3.5 million Commonweal facility opened to widespread acclaim.
+In July 2007—to widespread acclaim—the new $3.5 million Commonweal facility opened next door to its original home.
 While offering patrons a welcoming, intimate experience in a 200-seat house, the exterior façade recreates three charming Lanesboro shop fronts, and the interior design focuses on the natural beauty and history of the region with barn doors acting as bathroom stalls, stone walls mirroring the surrounding bluffs, concrete floors reflecting the building’s prior life as a cheese factory, and seats reclaimed from the original Guthrie Theatre.

 Focus on Education

 The Commonweal Theatre maintains that each artist is most fully realized when engaged simultaneously in creating, teaching, and learning.
-Every year, we reach more than 4,000 students of all ages through year-round educational outreach.
-Commonweal artists teach master classes at regional colleges and universities, offer student matinees and pre-show workshops for middle and high school students, and provide week-long Road Scholar programs to life-long learners (sponsored by Winona State University).
+Every year, we reach hundreds of students through educational outreach.
+We offer student matinees and pre-show workshops for middle and high school students.
 Commonweal’s apprenticeship program immerses new and recent graduates in the artistic and administrative operation of a professional theatre company.